cyclist-org/cyclist/while_abduce.md

 ----------------------------------------------------
 The tool is described in the [SAS'14 paper].

-  *J. Brotherston and N. Gorogiannis.
+>  J. Brotherston and N. Gorogiannis.
-  Cyclic Abduction of Inductively Defined
+>  Cyclic Abduction of Inductively Defined
-  Safety and Termination Preconditions*
+>  Safety and Termination Preconditions

 QUICKSTART:
 ----------------------------------------------------
-If you downloaded the Virtual Machine from the SAS website you will find the executable `while_abduce.native` which implements the algorithm described in the paper.
-If you do not have such a binary, look at the file README.compiling.
+If you downloaded the [Virtual Machine] from the SAS website you will find the executable `while_abduce.native` which implements the algorithm described in the paper.
+If you do not have such a binary, look at [Installation].

 Running the executable without options will produce some help text explaining its usage.